-In light of the 2014 festival cancellation, we want to express our apologies.
-We understand the importance of this event and what it means to the community, so we do plan to continue the legacy of African American Arts and Culture.
-We are currently working to re-build the organization and make a come back in 2015 with a fundraising event and the wonderful festival we all hold dear in our hearts.
+We understand the importance of the Kunta Kinte Heritage Festival and what it means to the community, so we do plan to continue the legacy of African American Arts, Education, and Culture.
+We need your help to do so!
+Here are the exciting fundraising events we have coming soon...

 Kunta Kinte, an ancestor of author Alex Haley, was the main character in Haley's best selling 1976 novel, Roots: The Saga of An American Family, which was adapted to the widely popular 1977 television miniseries, Roots.